The Secret Ingredient to Self-Publishing Success

 Having a successful book is great, but having a successful brand is even better.
 Like these authors:

 The beautiful thing about independent publishing is that it can come in many different varieties and flavors.
-Regardless of what you chose to publish, including these three key ingredients will help you cook up a book primed for publishing perfection.
+Regardless of what you choose to publish, including these three key ingredients will help you cook up a book primed for publishing perfection.